talwat/lowfi/README.md

 > Besides its regular controls, lowfi offers compatibility with Media Keys
 > and [MPRIS](https://wiki.archlinux.org/title/MPRIS) (with tools like `playerctl`).
 >
-> MPRIS is currently an optional feature in cargo (enabled with `--features mpris`)
+> MPRIS is currently an [optional feature](#extra-features) in cargo (enabled with `--features mpris`)
 > due to it being only for Linux, as well as the fact that the main point of
 > lowfi is it's unique & minimal interface.

+### Bookmarks

+Bookmarks are lowfi's extremely simple answer to "what about if I'd like to save a track."
+You can bookmark/unbookmark tracks with `b`, and play them with `lowfi -t bookmarks`.

+From a technical perspective, your bookmarks are no different to any other track list, and as such are also stored in the same directory.

 ### Extra Flags

 If you have something you'd like to tweak about lowfi, you use additional flags which slightly tweak the UI or behaviour of the menu.
-The flags can be viewed with `lowfi help`.
+The flags can be viewed with `lowfi --help`.

 | Flag                                | Function                                            |
 | ----------------------------------- | --------------------------------------------------- |